PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 - Head and footer
 - Show PxWebApi 2.0

-## Remaining to develop after September 2025 in PxWeb 2.0
+## Remaining to develop after October 2025 in PxWeb 2.0 (the list will be updated)
 - Graph
 - code/text
 - Hierarchy